leonawicz/trekfont/README.md

 -----

-Please note that this project is released with a [Contributor Code of Conduct](https://github.com/leonawicz/trekfont/blob/master/CODE_OF_CONDUCT.md).
+Please note that the `trekfont` project is released with a [Contributor Code of Conduct](https://github.com/leonawicz/trekfont/blob/master/CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+By contributing to this project, you agree to abide by its terms.